anoopsp/Titanic-Machine-Learning-from-Disaster/Readme.md

 The jupyter notebook uses the standard Anaconda Distribution with the below mentioned packages installed.
 We will be using Python Programming in the notebooks.

 * Python
 * Pandas
 * Numpy
 * Seaborn
 * Matplotlib
 * Scikit learn

 ## File Description

 The datasets required for the predictions are downloaded from Kaggle.
-The folder contains *.ipynb file .
+The folder contains Titanic Predictions.ipynb file .
 This Jupyter notebook consists of required code for analysis and predictions.